 In February 2005, Tina was diagnosed with Cystinosis.
 Our lives were forever changed.
-On the outside Tina looks like the typical thirteen year old, but on the inside her body is slowly deteriorating.
+On the outside Tina looks like the typical fourteen year old, but on the inside her body is slowly deteriorating.

 Cystinosis is a rare and complex disease in which the amino acid cystine gets into the cells, but has no transporter out.
 Because of the defect in transportation, the cell crystallizes causing early cell death.
 Cystine accumulation also causes severe complications--including, but not limited to, muscle wasting, blindness, difficulty swallowing, neurological deterioration, decreased pulmonary function, diabetes, and hypothyroidism.
 In essence, cystine accumulates in each and every cell of the body, creating a head-to-toe hazard.